makersacademy/takeaway-challenge/README.md

 ## How I built it ##

-I used a TDD approach to build this programme, using the provided user stories to create a domain model diagram, and feature tests.
+I used a TDD approach to build this programme, using the provided user stories below to create a domain model diagram and feature tests.
 From here I was able to create unit tests which drove the code I wrote.

 ### Still to complete ###